Zemaitis Guitars: History

 Zemaitis' characteristic metal front guitar was designed to reduce the humming of his electric guitars.
 His first metal-front was made for Tony McPhee, of The Groundhogs in the late 1960s.
 Inspiration for metal-fronts came for his observation of Fender guitars, which he considered to have design faults relating to the position of the pickups in relation to the strings.
 Zemaitis took the model from a radio magazine, where he noted that every unit had a metal chassis with the components mounted on it.
 Applying that principle to his guitar, he produced the first metal-front guitar.

 Metal front guitars also featured engraved designs made by his friend and customer Danny O'Brien, who had started engraving plates for guitar headstocks until Zemaitis suggested O'Brien engrave the fronts as well.
 Zemaitis' guitars became popular among rock artists and consolidated as a landmark of Zemaitis guitars.
 In the mid-1970s, Zemaitis made his first "mother of pearl" fronts for Ronnie Wood and James Honeyman-Scott.

-Although Tony Zemaitis died in 2002, the demand for his guitars continued increasing, as well as their prices.
-The "Zemaitis" licensed guitars started to be manufactured in Japan, while many guitar makers worldwide copy Zemaitis' designs.